Tamil television drama: Music

 Theme music and background music sets the overall tone of the Tamil series.
 Most series will start off with one to three minutes of opening theme music during the opening credits.
 Other series will have at the very least a catchy melody in the beginning, displaying the drama's name that lasts a few seconds, and then one to two minutes of ending theme background music during the closing credits.
 Background music is placed and used at strategic points of the episode to set the mood of that particular show.

 Original soundtracks (OSTs) are made specifically for each series and play an important role in Tamil dramas (mostly in Singapore and Malaysia).
 They are generally recorded by professional playback singers and tend to enhance the reputation and popularity of dramas.
 OSTs help to heighten a situation, accentuate a mood, provide relief, or serve as background to an interior monologue.

 Production

-They are often mass-produced under large production banners, with companies like AVM Productions, Saregama, Radaan Mediaworks, Vikatan Televistas, Balaji Telefilms and In House Productions, running different language versions of the same serial on different television networks or channels.
+They are often mass-produced under large production banners, with companies like AVM Productions, Saregama, Radaan Mediaworks, Vikatan Televistas, Global Villagers, Venus Infotainment, Avni Telemedia, Balaji Telefilms, In House Productions, Kavithalayaa Productions, Vision Time India Private Ltd., Thiruselvam Theatres, Sathya Jyothi Films, running different language versions of the same serial on different television networks or channels.

+Crew

+Actors and actresses

+In the 2000s, it become customary to cast popular Kollywood Actors mostly Actress in series.
+Initially, this generated mixed reactions.
+It has been the normal in the Tamil television industry for actresses who initially played heroines in Kollywood films to get after married acting in Television serials such as Radhika Sarathkumar, Khushbu, Devayani, Ramya Krishnan, Meena, Mounika, Kutty Padmini, Gautami, Sukanya, Sri Priya, Kausalya, Ranjitha, Sanghavi, Archana, Nalini, Nirosha and Sonia Agarwal.
+Also, if an actress acts in a TV series, she has lost her name as a film actress (Big Screen) and some criticized her as a small screen actress.
+Also differences between small screen and big screen were seen in 2000s.

+Nowadays, this has become a very common feature in Tamil dramas as the public does not differentiate between a film actress and a television actress.
+And some small screen actresses have also found success by playing heroines in films.
+Their critical reception is still mixed, however, some of them, like Devadarshini, Sivakarthikeyan, Nivetha Thomas, Santhanam, Vijay Sethupathi, Priya Bhavani Shankar and Vani Bhojan, became successful as Film actors and actresses.

+There were also instances of children taking up careers as child actors or actresses.
+Actors who played child actors grow up to play lead roles or supporting roles in television series. such people include actress like Sujitha, Neelima Rani, Hemalatha, Raveena Daha, Gabriella Charlton and Sreethu Krishnan.

+Directors and scriptwriters

+Directors and scriptwriters of Tamil dramas are rarely as well known as actors are.
+An overwhelming majority of scriptwriters and directors are men. who mostly only write about women subject stories.